Sakorona/SDVMods/ClimatesOfFerngillRebuild/README.md

 - Changes the rain totem to occasionally spawm storms as well.
 - Adds a moon overhead, which will act on the world
 - Adds a weather menu option, which will display information about the weather
-- The weather channel on the TV is also overriden
+- Changes the text for the TV weather channel

 ##Known Issues
 - When foggy, swinging a tool or blade will cause the fog to blink.

 ##To Do
 - Stamina drain for storms and blizzards not implemented
 - Frost and Heatwaves are not yet implemented

+## Wishlist
+- Readd an item to remove the stamina drain.
+(Pending on SMAPI 2.0+)

 ##Requirements